 If you’re selling your home (or even just considering it), a cash offer can sound pretty tantalizing.
 After all, the closing process is often quicker and there’s no risk of buyer financing fall-through.

 Opendoor puts that cash sale within reach.
-There’s no need to list, stage, or market your home, and if your home qualifies, you get a competitive cash offer in just 24 hours — all with just a simple form and some details about your property.
+There’s no need to list, stage, or market your home, and if your home qualifies, you get a competitive, preliminary offer in minutes — all with just a simple form and some details about your property.

 Cash offers can offer serious advantages for both buyers and sellers.
 But they may not always be the right choice.
 If you’re selling a house, make sure you consider the pros and cons of a cash offer, as well as who the offer is coming from.
 You want to make sure you’re doing business with a reputable party that has the funds to follow through on the deal.

 If you’re buying a house, think long and hard about putting all your cash into one asset.
 Consider talking to your accountant or financial advisor, and make sure you understand the full picture before moving forward with an all-cash bid.